Our terms are fair and equitable. When you go with us, we keep the customer’s interest in mind.

-13.3 Any leftover material is the property of the Supplier.
+13.3 Any leftover or displace material is the property of the Supplier.

 14.1 In any case where the Customers property is damaged by the Supplier, as a result of negligence by the Supplier, due to the work being undertaken according to the specifics outlined in the quote or invoice, the Supplier must make good of the loss or damage.

 14.2 The Supplier is not required to make good of any loss or damage where the loss or damage is caused by the Customers negligence, where partial damage already exists and the site is further damaged due to the Supplier working or where the Customer has failed to take reasonable steps to minimise the risk or damage.

 15.1 Ownership of all materials and products will not pass onto the Customer until the Supplier has received payment in full together with any other charges or additional work charges the Customer is required to pay.